luca-santarella/WABot/README.md

 # WABot
-A Whatsapp Bot that can be used for manage Whatsapp chats
+A Whatsapp Bot that can be used to manage Whatsapp chats

 It is composed of a Python class "WABot" that has methods that can be used to manage and possibly automate Whatsapp chats.
 Made using Selenium and the webdriver for Chrome which use Whatsapp Web.